mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/install/bastion-hosts/index.md

 With a bastion host, you can use a secure shell (SSH) session to connect to cluster nodes from outside of the private network.

+By default, we assign public IPs ???

+bastion host = 0 --> Assign a public IP address next to the default private ip address which is valid only in the network of each cloud platform bastion host > 0 --> DON'T assign a public IP address next to the default private ip address which is valid only in the network of each cloud platform

+The public IP is per cloud platform functionality used especially for for SSH access to reach the machines also if not using a bastion host.

 The steps for configuring a bastion host depend on whether your cluster is installed as an on-premises cluster or deployed on cloud providers.

 ## Configure a bastion host for an on-premises cluster